sujitha013/C-Programs/ARRAYS.md

     return 0;
 }
 ```
-##30.
-Write a program in C to find the two repeating elements in a given array.
+##30.Write a program in C to find the two repeating elements in a given array.
 ```c
 #include<stdio.h>
 int main()